 - "confidential" employees, who have an obligation to maintain a complainant's confidentiality regarding the incident(s); - "responsible" employees, who are required to report the incident(s) to the Title IX Coordinator - all other employees, who are strongly encouraged but not required to report the incident(s).
 A. Confidential Employees

-- i.
-For Students.
-Students at CUNY who wish to speak to someone who will keep all of the communications confidential should speak to one of the following: - Counselor or other staff member at their college counseling center; - Nurse, nurse practitioner or other college health office staff member; - o Pastoral counselor, if available at the college; or - O Designated staff member in a women's or men's center, if one exists at their college.
+- Counselor or other staff member at their college counseling center; - Nurse, nurse practitioner or other college health office staff member; - Pastoral counselor, if available at the college; or - Designated staff member in a women's or men's center, if one exists at their college.